adriantich/DnoisE/README.md

 ### __WHAT'S NEW?__
 #### __In version 1.0.2__
 - In the previous version the entropy correction did not work correctly due to a problem when reading the parameters.
-- Now abundance filtering is possible using the *-d* parameter.
+- Now abundance filtering is possible using the *-r* parameter.
 - We have improved the Levenshtein module in order to make the installation easy.
 - Now the binary is produced by the nuitka software which takes more time but produces fewer errors on most systems.
 - We have modified the info.csv output file to retrieve more information when running with entropy correction.